Paul Ortiz (musician): Blessed Inertia

 In October 2009, Ortiz unveiled a new project under the name Blessed Inertia.
 Classed as technical progressive metal on its Myspace page, Blessed Inertia is a more straightforward, guitar-driven project.
 Ortiz stated that Blessed Inertia would be his live band, and although currently instrumental, would incorporate a vocalist at a later date.
 The project is currently on hiatus due to Ortiz's commitments to Chimp Spanner.
 Alongside Ortiz, Blessed Inertia currently only consists of one other member, Chimp Spanner's live guitarist Jim Hughes.
 Both Ortiz and Hughes are cited as playing guitar, bass and drums.

 Monuments

 Ortiz was a live guitarist for Monuments before they secured Olly Steele (formerly of Cyclamen) as their full time second guitarist.

 ZETA

-ZETA is an 80's progressive synth pop band, consisting of Paul Ortiz, Dan Tompkins (Tesseract, White Moth Black Butterfly, formerly Skyharbor) and Katie Jackson.
+ZETA is an 80's progressive synth pop band, consisting of Paul Ortiz, Daniel Tompkins (Tesseract, White Moth Black Butterfly, formerly Skyharbor) and Katie Jackson.
 All songs are produced, mixed and edited by the trio, with Tompkins performing the vocals.